kofron/codex/codex-rs/codex-driver/README.md

 # codex-driver

 Experimental headless driver for the Codex agent.
-This crate exposes a library API and a companion binary (`headless-codex`) that can be used to send prompts and stream Codex events without the interactive TUI.
+Exposes a library API that allows for controlling a codex agent via a pair of crossbeam channels - BYO TUI, logic, control agents, whatever.

+# Safety Note

+This is super experimental.
+I am playing around with it, and it works and is -pretty cool-.
+However, it is untested and potentially dangerous.
+Use at your own risk.

+🚨 This driver currently forces Codex into "danger" mode (no sandbox/approvals). 🚨

 ## Features